Retro-Devils/Mugen-Pi-4/README.md

 - If done correct qjoypad will autoload your layout

-# How do i configure controls? (for games other than mugen)
+# How do I configure controls? (for games other than mugen)

 - Open pixel desktop